KNPhoenix/Black-N-Red/README.md

-# This is my README
+# The Black-N-Red iOS Theme
+### by TheRealFabrizio

+This is the Black-N-Red iOS theme created by TheRealFabrizio.
+Tested on iOS 5.1.1 on a 4th Generation iPod Touch.